flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     *Most reported issues are caused by conflicts with other mods and liveries.
 If this does not resolve your issue please continue below.*

-    !!! warning ""
-        Outdated versions may cause the following major critical issues:

-        - Invisible Aircraft
-        - Infinite loading times

-        For information on how outdated versions may further affect your flight and how to resolve this issue see [Outdated Marketplace Version](#outdated-marketplace-version).

     **Throttle Calibration is Required** - [Guide Here](../feature-guides/flypados3/throttle-calibration.md)

     ---